 - Consecrate World

-- Decisions costing 100 Influence, some have additional costs
+- Decisions that used to cost 100 Influence, some have additional costs

 - Mastery of Nature, also costs 2,000 energy.
 Takes 360 days to complete.